Care Coordination as a Model of Care

 Developing connectivity via electronic or other information pathways that encourage timely and effective information flow between providers (including community agencies)

-Target Audience: Social Workers, Nurses, Licensed Psychology Counselors, and AHEC.
+Target Audience: Social Workers, Nurses, Licensed Psychology Counselors, Medical Assistants, and AHEC.

 At the end of this presentation, the learner will be able to:

 - compare and contrast the benefits and challenges to integrating multidisciplinary teams into a care coordination model.